mchmarny/buttons/README.md

 export SECRET="your-long-and-super-secret-string"
 ```

-> For more secure way to defining secrets in Cloud Run environment variables you can use [berglas](https://github.com/GoogleCloudPlatform/berglas)
+> For more secure way to defining secrets in Cloud Run environment variables you can use the [berglas](https://github.com/GoogleCloudPlatform/berglas) library.

 Now that we have the `SECRET` defined, you can deploy the Cloud Run service.
 A couple of flags worth highlighting in the bellow command: